-As shown in Table 5-2321, the City has had a shortfall of 1,5350 units in the lower-income RHNA category and a shortfall of 3,28070 units in the above moderate-income RHNA category at the start of the planning period.
-In 2022 July 2023, the City is preparing a comprehensive update toadopted the Moffett Park Specific Plan (MPSP), which will-increased the City's housing capacity and addressed the RHNA shortfall.
-The MPSP is anticipated for adoption in 2023, after the start of the Housing Element planning period (January 31, 2023).
-However, once adopted, the plan update will provide a full buildout capacity of up to 20,000 new residential units by 2040.
-As such, tThis Housing Element includes a program to approve the specific plan to accommodate the City's RHNA shortfall by January 31, 2024.
-The following describes how the MPSP will-addresses the RHNA shortfall.
+As shown in Table 5-23, the City had a shortfall of 1,535 units in the lower-income RHNA category and a shortfall of 3,280 units in the above moderate-income RHNA category at the start of the planning period.
+In July 2023, the City adopted the Moffett Park Specific Plan (MPSP), which increased the City's housing capacity and addressed the RHNA shortfall.
+This Housing Element includes a program to approve the specific plan to accommodate the City's RHNA shortfall by January 31, 2024.
+The following describes how the MPSP addresses the RHNA shortfall.